BlastSlimey/shapezipelago/README.md

 - storing reoccuring strings in global data to prevent errors:
   - "Shapesanity" and its different types, put together with [].join(" ")
 - merge level requirement generation using phases
-- Rework building overrides for future mod
+- Rework building overrides for future mod compatibility
-- Rework item receiving from "only index 0" to expected behavior
 - Convert to TypeScript
-- Update archipelago.js to 2.0
+- ~~Update archipelago.js to 2.0~~ Incompatible with create-shapezio-mod

 ### Client QoL
 - meantime offline playing